techjosec/techjosec/README.md

 ## 👋 Hi there!
 I’m José.
 From Argentina 🔵⚪🟡⚪🔵

-### I'm a Full Stack Web Developer with more than 8 years of experience in a large of programming languages :older_man: :joy:.
+### I'm a Full Stack Web Developer with more than 9 years of experience :older_man: :joy: .

 #### 🌱 In the present I am working on JavaScript MERN stack.